dkalintsev/Brocade/CloudFormation/Tools/README.md

 - If there's no file for one or more regions, query AWS for the AMIs, and cache results
 - Once done with cache files, process them and produce the results.

+There are a couple parameters you can change that are located at the start of the scripts - one that defines the AMI string to use to look up the AMIs, and another how many versions to generate the output for.
+If you change the first one, you'll need to regenerate the cache, by re-running the script with the "-f" parameter.
+If you change the second one, your existing cache files, if any, are good - just re-run the script to generate the amended output.

 Scripts accept "-h|-?" for help, or "-f" to force re-creation of all cache files.

 If you need to re-build cache for particular region, just delete the cache file for that region.
 It should be fairly self-evident what region each cache file corresponds to.